 How much does it cost?

-Plus, additional costs for facilitators travel, and where needed accommodation.
-This will be quoted during the booking process.
+Play in Two Days costs £1450+VAT, plus additional costs for facilitators travel and, where needed, accommodation.
+This will be quoted to you during the booking process.

 Find out more